CANopen Analyzer - Easily Log PDO/SDO Data From Machines

 Once your data is extracted to your PC or server, you'll need to convert it to human-readable form.
 To do so, you'll need a *.DBC file with the conversion rules (DBC is the standardized conversion rule format for CAN bus data).

-In the CANopen context, you'll typically have the relevant information in the form of an EDS (Electronic Data Sheet) *.INI file for your devices.
-This will tell you e.g. how the parameter values are "mapped" into each PDO incl. bit positions and lengths.
+In the CANopen context, you'll typically have some of the relevant information in the form of an EDS (Electronic Data Sheet) *.INI file for your devices.
+This may tell you e.g. how the parameter values are "mapped" into each PDO.

 In most CANopen devices, there will be a standardized DB9 connector matching the CANedge/CLX000 connector as per the CiA standards.
 However, if this is not the case, you will typically be able to design your own custom adapter as per your needs.
 You can do this from scratch - or you can take outset in our 'generic adapter' to get started quickly.